 If you plan to spend lots of time at the pool, the Cabana Pool suite is an ideal choice.

 From this 1,082-square-foot accommodation, you’ll get direct access to the stunning pool, including the use of a 220-square-foot private cabana.
 The suite features a separate bedroom, a six-seat dining room great for family meals, and a wet bar.

 An oversized bathroom has a dual-head shower, soaking tub, and marble dual sink vanity.
 You’ll enjoy incredible 180-degree views of the Gaslamp Quarter from your bedroom, too.

-Hotel Amenities at Pendry San Diego
+Spa Pendry San Diego

 Spa Pendry provides guests with a full menu of spa services in a peaceful sanctuary.
 Their holistic approach to wellness means treatments cater to the needs of each.
 Spa therapists strive to restore balance to your mind, body, and spirit with an array of options best suited to your needs.
 You can even create your own personalized aromatherapy scent at the spa’s aroma bar.